dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

  10. **AIs** Repeat the action items in step 7 for this source configuration.
  11. **AIs** Adjust the source half waveplate to (V)ertical and repeat (10).
 What is the state of the output photons now?
  12. **AI** Explain your results in steps (10) and (11) using the analysis you performed for the prelab and in the context of polarization entanglement.
+ 13. As a final step, add in two quarter waveplates -- on in path $A$ and one in path $B$.
+Orient the waveplates to 45 degrees to generate circularly-polarized light.
+Ensure your input state is $\ket{H}_a\ket{H}_b$ (vertically-polarized source).
+ 14. **AIs** (1) Measure the single events in $B$ as a function of rotation of the polarizer in $B$.
+(2) Now measure the coincidence coints as a function of rotation of the polarizer in $B$.
+(3) Check for any dependence on the orientation of the polarizer in $A$.
+(4) Despite the fact that the single events in $B$ match to that of the entangled case, do you see any sign of entanglement when looking at the coincidences?
+Why or why not?
+(To explain your answer, work the probability of coincidences using the same method in the pre-lab, but now accounting for the input state $\ket{H}_a\ket{H}_b$ and accounting for the quarter waveplates in each arm.
+Note whether the state before the polarizers is factorizable or not.)

 :::{figure-md} fig-t3e1-lab-entanglement-HWP-control
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-3-entanglement-source-dialog.jpg" alt="QK HWP Angle Adjust" class="bg-primary mb-1" width="500px">